Rearrange variables - math word problems - page 71 of 147

 Calculate the spherical layer's volume that remains from the hemisphere after the 3 cm section is cut.
 The height of the hemisphere is 10 cm. - Block volume area

-The base of the block has the shape of a rectangle 2.6 m long and 2.2 m wide.
-The block's height is 1/8 of the base's perimeter.
-Calculate the volume and area of the block. - Five element
+A cuboid has a rectangular base 2.6 m long and 2.2 m wide.
+The height of the cuboid is 1/8 of the base's perimeter.
+Calculate the volume and surface area of the cuboid. - Five element

 The geometric sequence is given by quotient q = 1/2 and the sum of the first six members S6 = 63.
 Find the fifth element a5. - Number average calculation